Operation Berlin (Atlantic): Historiography

 Writing in 1954, Stephen Roskill the British official historian stated that Operation Berlin "had been skilfully planned, well co-ordinated with the movements of other raiders and successfully sustained by the supply ships sent out for that purpose" and that the Germans were right to be pleased with the results.
 Roskill noted that the operations conducted by German surface raiders in the North Atlantic between February and March 1941 was the only period in the war in which surface warships were able to "threaten the whole structure of our maritime control".
-The British naval historian Richard Woodman judged in 2004 that Operation Berlin did not have significant strategic implications as Lütjens was unable to cripple Allied shipping in the North Atlantic and attacked only one eastbound HX convoy.
+The British naval historian Richard Woodman judged in 2004 that Operation Berlin did not have significant strategic consequences as Lütjens was unable to cripple Allied shipping in the North Atlantic and attacked only one eastbound HX convoy.
 Angus Konstam noted in 2021 that the number of ships sunk by German surface raiders was dwarfed by those accounted for by submarines.
 He concluded that the strategy of sending surface raiders into the Atlantic was faulty as the resources required to build and crew these ships would have produced better results if they had been allocated to the submarine force.

 Roskill attributed the British failure to intercept the raiders to bad luck.
-He judged that the Royal Navy's performance was superior to that in previous operations and demonstrated that it now posed a strong threat to surface raiders.
+He judged that the Royal Navy's performance was superior to that in previous operations and demonstrated that it now posed a serious threat to surface raiders.
 Roskill also observed that assigning battleships to escort convoys "had certainly saved two of them from disaster".
 The historian Graham Rys-Jones reached a similar conclusion in 1999, noting that Lütjens' success in evading the British was "one of the less helpful lessons of Operation Berlin" as it convinced Raeder that Bismarck could safely operate in the North Atlantic.
 Writing in 2022, the historian David Hobbs observed that the improved tactics implemented by the Royal Navy following Operation Berlin "proved most valuable during the subsequent operations against the Bismarck".

 Historians agree that Raeder's decision to send the two battleships to Brest was a mistake.
 Lisle A. Rose has noted that by doing so he "placed the big ships under the thumb of Royal Air Force bombers and divided the German battle fleet between the Channel and the Baltic at just the time that new construction cried out for a concentration of forces".
 Rose notes that this error led to Bismarck and Prinz Eugen lacking the support of the Scharnhorst-class battleships during their sortie in May 1941.
-Lars Hellwinkel has noted that Brest lacked the facilities to rapidly repair the battleships at the end of Operation Berlin and the vulnerability of French ports to British air attack meant that none of the big warships based there would have been able to conduct any attacks after Bismarcks loss.
+Lars Hellwinkel has noted that Brest lacked the facilities rapidly to repair the battleships at the end of Operation Berlin and the vulnerability of French ports to British air attack meant that none of the big warships based there would have been able to conduct any attacks after Bismarcks loss.
 Raeder acknowledged his error after the war, noting that the forces needed adequately to defend the battleships at Brest had not been available.